agenticindiedev/quotaguardapp/TESTING.md

 ## Running the App in Xcode

 1. **Build and Run**:
-   - Select the `AIUsageTracker` scheme in Xcode
+   - Select the `QuotaGuard` scheme in Xcode
    - Press `Cmd+R` or click the Run button
    - The app will build and launch